Domesticated plants and animals of Austronesia: Coix lacryma-jobi (Job's tears)

+The size and nutrition of Job's tears set it apart from other long-used ancient grains native to this area of Asia, and the well established and recorded use in culinary practices indicate a history at least proportional to that of millet and rice.
+Dating of a site in Shizitan has presented dates as early as 28,000 to 18,000 years ago.
+Archaeologists have found evidence supporting Job's tears as among the earliest domesticates in Asia, accompanied by millet.

 Colocasia esculenta (taro)

 The taro (Colocasia esculenta), sometimes referred to as the "true taro", is one of the most ancient cultivated crops and pre-dated the Austronesian expansion.
 Taro is found widely in tropical and subtropical regions of South Asia, East Asia, Southeast Asia, Papua New Guinea, and northern Australia and is highly polymorphic, making taxonomy and distinction between wild and cultivated types difficult.
 It is believed that they were domesticated independently multiple times, with authors giving possible locations as New Guinea, Mainland Southeast Asia, and northeastern India, based largely on the assumed native range of the wild plants.
 However, more recent studies have pointed out that wild taro may have a much larger native distribution than previously believed, and wild breeding types may also likely be indigenous to other parts of Island Southeast Asia.

 Archaeological traces of taro exploitation have been recovered from numerous sites pre-dating the Austronesian expansion, though whether these were cultivated or wild types can not be ascertained.
 They include the Niah Caves of Borneo, dating to <40,000 BP; Ille Cave of Palawan, dated to at least c.
 11,000 BP; Kuk Swamp of New Guinea, dated to 10,200 to 9,910 cal BP; and Kilu Cave in the Solomon Islands dated to around c.
 28,000 to 20,000 BP.
 In the case of Kuk Swamp, there is evidence of formalized agriculture emerging by about c.
 10,000 BP, with evidence of cultivated plots, though which plant was cultivated remains unknown.

 Regardless, taro were definitely among the cultivated plants of Austronesians as well as preceding populations in Island Southeast Asia.
 However, their importance in Island Southeast Asia had largely been replaced by rice, although they are still planted at the margins of rice paddies in some communities.
 They remained a staple in the islands of Melanesia and Polynesia where rice wasn't introduced.
 They are one of the four species of aroids (taros) cultivated by Austronesians primarily as a source of starchy corms, the others being Alocasia macrorrhizos, Amorphophallus paeoniifolius, and Cyrtosperma merkusii.
 They are the most important and the most preferred among the four, because they were less likely to contain the irritating raphides present in the other plants.